 "People have no conception of how difficult it is for one to find a suitable studio in New York," stated artist V.V.
 Sewell in 1903.17 Artists wanted studios with adequate space for creating and displaying their works, and with north light to provide the even illumination for their painting and sculpting.
-Studios with these qualities, plus living areas, were quite unusual.
-In 1857 Richard Morris Hunt designed the first New York building specifically for artists, the Tenth Street Studios, located at 15 West 10th Street, which was privately owned by art collector James B. Johnson.
+Studios with these qualities, plus living areas, were quite unusual In 1857 Richard Morris Hunt designed the first New York building specifically for artists, the Tenth Street Studios, located at 15 West 10th Street, which was privately owned by art collector James B. Johnson.
 It contained twenty-five studios, some with bedrooms attached.
-Later in the century, some artists found working space in a few studios: the Bryant Park Studios (80 West 40th Street, a designated New York City Landmark), the Sherwood Studios, the Rembrandt, or the Carnegie Studios (a designated New York City Landmark).
+Later in the century, some artists found working space in a few studios: the Bryant Park Studios (80 West 40th Street, a designated New York City Landmark), the Sherwood Studios (58 West 57th Street, demolished), the Rembrandt (152 West 57th Street, demolished), or the Carnegie Studios (160 West 57th Street, a designated New York City Landmark).
 These studios were always fully occupied and did not begin to meet the demand for such spaces.